onoratod/zip2county/README.md

 # zip2county
 A python script that creates a dictionary for mapping 5-digit U.S. zip codes to county names.
-I had to do this mapping for my work and figured it might be useful thing for other people out there who are interested.
+I had to do this mapping for my work and figured it might be a useful thing for other people out there who are interested.
 A mapping to FIPS codes should be straightforward from the county name.

 ## Summary